gigaai/docs/wordpress/subscription.md

 # Subscriptions
 ---

+> This documentation is for developer only.
+If you prefer click and point user interface, please go to [Subscription & Notifications](/docs/wordpress/notifications) guide.

 By default, when a lead have first interact with your bot.
 It automatically saves lead information to database also set their subscription channel to `1`.

 ## Adding Subscribers